Girl Scout Alum Runs Westminster Kennel Club Agility Trials

 Every year since, she has managed the program, recruiting and hiring workers, maintaining the budget, and coordinating volunteer outfits and shifts.
 She sets up ten people per course, including bar setters, leash runners, and time recorders.

-This year, the 143rd show, breed competitions will air live on TV Monday, February 11–12.
-The agility trials take place Saturday, February 9, and the winner is announced on Monday night after the breed judging.
-In addition to running the rings, Bonnie has a cocker spaniel named Misha who will be competing.
+This year, the 143rd show, the agility trials took place Saturday, February 9, and the winner was announced on Monday night after the breed judging.
+In addition to running the rings, Bonnie had a cocker spaniel named Misha who competed.

 Managing the trials is intense, and comes with long hours, but it’s an experience Bonnie looks forward to every year.